jkeefe/newmark-design-development/THE_NOTES.md

 });
 ```
 - Open your chatbot at [dialogflow.cloud.google.com](dialogflow.cloud.google.com)
-- Test it in the upper right corner: "Hello" > "Lookup a dog name."
+- Test it in the upper right corner: "Hello" > "Lookup a dog name." > A dog's name
+- OK, back to glitch
+- Open the Terminal using the "Tools ^" button and then the "Terminal" button
+- Type `ls` for list files and hit enter.
+See the file there?
+- Type `cat searches.csv` and hit enter.
+See the log?
+- "X" out of the Terminal
+- To save the file to your own computer ...
+    - Click "Tools ^ " > "Import and Export"
+    - Scroll this window
+    - Click "Download project"
+- This will save a zip file to your downloads folder
--
+- Go open it

-csv-stringify
+- Look for `searches.csv`.
+This can be read by a spreadsheet program like Google Sheets